 Define your business clearly and describe your ideal customer to your designer in the best possible way you can.
 Your designer needs this information in order to create a website that will appeal to and engage with your ideal customers.

-Talk to Liquid, your local branding specialist, to discuss your website redesign needs.
+Talk to your local branding specialist Liquid Creativity, to discuss your website redesign needs.